Annapolis Travel Guide

 Annapolis City Dock © Charlie Stinchcomb

-Apart from history and the absorbing waterfront, the city is a good base from which to explore the small towns across Chesapeake Bay on the Eastern Shore, by way of the Chesapeake Bay Bridge.
-Annapolis is also ideally situated for weekend trips to Washington DC, and provides more budget-friendly accommodation for travellers to America's capital.
+The city is a good base from which to explore the small towns across Chesapeake Bay on the Eastern Shore, by way of the Chesapeake Bay Bridge.
+Annapolis is also ideally situated for weekend trips to Washington DC and provides more budget-friendly accommodation for travellers to America's capital.

 Become our Annapolis Travel Expert

 We are looking for contributors for our Annapolis travel guide.
 If you are a local, a regular traveller to Annapolis or a travel professional with time to contribute and answer occasional forum questions, please contact us.